johnchen93/DMS-FastQ-processing/README.md

 # Installation
 The scripts require no installation.
 To use the script, set up a working python 3 environment by either
-1. Downloading python 3 as a standalone installation (https://www.python.org/downloads/) and using pip-install command to install the required packages
+1. Downloading python 3 as a standalone installation (https://www.python.org/downloads/) and using the 'pip-install' command to install the required packages.

 or